akerber47/akerber47.github.io/reading.md

 sit down and think hard about what I've read in the past that's valuable.

 ### 2020 February
+- David Open, *The First National Bank of Dad*
+- John R. Talbott, *Sell Now!*
+- Carl Richards, *The Behavior Gap*
+- Jeff D. Opdyke, *Love & Money*
+- Mark B. Weiss, *Condos, Co-ops, and Townhomes*
+- Ken Roth, *Everything You Need to Know Before Buying a Co-op, Condo, or Townhouse*
+- Home Renovation Associates, *The Home Inspection Handbook*
+- Ilyce R. Glink, *100 Questions Every First-Time Home Buyer Should Ask*
+- Eric Tyson and Ray Brown, *Mortgages for Dummies*
+- Spencer Rascoff and Stan Humphires, *Zillow Talk*
+- Brendan J. Cunningham, *Tricks of the Trade*
+- Eric Tyson and Ray Brown, *Home Buying Kit for Dummies*
+- Ilona Bray et al, *Nolo's Essential Guide to Buying Your First Home*
+- Ralph Warner et al, *How to Buy a House in California*
+- Amy Loftsgorden and Cara O'Neill, *The Foreclosure Survival Guide*
+- Amy Loftsgorden and Cara O'Neill, *Solve Your Money Troubles*
+- Cara O'Neill, *The New Bankruptcy*
+- Eric Tyson, *Personal Finance for Dummies*
+- Eric Tyson and Ray Brown, *Selling Your House for Dummies*
 - Lonely Planet, *The Place To Be*
 - Shelley Peterman Schwarz, *Home Accessibility*
 - Emily Doskow and Marcia Stewart, *The Legal Answer Book for Families*